 Mr. President, you must call Congress back from recess immediately to take a vote on a military strike on Syria.
 Assad may have crossed a red line but that does not give you the authority to redline the Constitution.

 Republican Ted Poe represents Texas' Second District in the U.S. House of Representatives.
-He is a member of the Foreign Affairs Committee and serves as chairman of the Subcommittee on Terrorism, Non-proliferation and Trade.
+He is a former judge and a senior member of the House Judiciary Committee.